qoiz12/Minecraft-China-Guide/Readme.md

 If you see something like this:  ![End](https://gcdnb.pbrd.co/images/tyPLc8KqhkTQ.png?o=1) After doing this you've now got Minecraft China Edition!
 # Android
+Prerequisites:
+VPN (Hong Kong or China IP Required, Need a VPN?
+Check out the VPN-LIST.md)

+Step 1:
+Enable your VPN make sure the VPN is set to either China or Hong Kong.
-Coming soon.
+Rest Coming soon!

 # Forums
-Visit the offical Minecraft China forums https://mc.netease.com/ and login with your 163 or yeah.net account.
+Visit the official Minecraft China forums https://mc.netease.com/ and login with your 163 or yeah.net account.